fastlane/docs/docs/best-practices/continuous-integration.md

 # Nevercode Integration

-With [Nevercode](https://nevercode.io)you can set up automated builds for your Android and iOS application using _fastlane_.
-Nevercode expects nothing more than a [`Fastfile`](https://docs.fastlane.tools/#fastlane) in your repository.
+With [Nevercode](https://nevercode.io) you can set up automated builds for your Android and iOS application using _fastlane_.
+You only need a [`Fastfile`](https://docs.fastlane.tools/#fastlane) in your repository to get started.

 ## Specify app repository